Synismusist/VsWorld/README.md

 Many presets are built from the lists in the article.

 ## X-Limit JI Autotuner 2
-The Autotuner 2 module is an extension of the first module with more freedom.
+The Autotuner 2 module is an extension of the first module with more freedom and features.

 ### How to build a tuning system
 Lets try to build the most simple tuning system: the pythagorean tuning system.